moonmetal/joel-test-remote/README.md

 # Joel Test Remote
-## Why Do We Need Another Joel Test?
+## Why Do We Need a Dedicated Joel Test for Remote Work?
-Two reasons:
-- The Joel Test is from 2000 and things have changed
+The Joel Test is from 2000 and since then remote work has rised and changed software development.
-- We need a dedicated test just for assessing remote software teams

 The Joel Test is a [12 questions test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/) from Joel Spolsky measuring how good a software team is.
 The test is popular because it tackles important issues.
 It's a fast and easy way to understand the quality of a software team and if it's worth to join from the perspective of a candidate.

-The goal is to create a new test which tells how good and remote-friendly a software team is in 2017.
+The goal is to create a new test which tells how good and remote-friendly a software team is.

 This test assumes that the working language is English.